Quick Guide | Clone Windows 10/11 to USB Drive (Bootable)

 • Connect the USB drive

 Make sure your USB flash drive or external hard drive has sufficient space and can be detected normally.
-Note the cloning will overwrite the USB, you can launch AOMEI Backupper and choose "Backup" > "File Backup" to back up any important files in advance.
+Note the cloning will overwrite the USB, you can run AOMEI Backupper and choose "Backup" > "File Backup" to back up any important files in advance.

 • Compatibility issue